LeerixLabs/artemis-core/README.md

 ### On Work Start

-    npm start // start the dev server on http://localhost:8080/webpack-dev-server/
+    npm start //starts the dev server on http://localhost:8080/webpack-dev-server/

 ### Build